dmarkrollins/pairity/README.md

 - MONGO_URL - points to your hosted mongo instance: _mongodb://[username:password@]host1[:port1]_
 - MAIL_URL - points to your smtp provider: _smtp://USERNAME:PASSWORD@HOST:PORT_
 - ROOT_URL - for example: _https://www.pairity-app.com_
+- ADMIN_PW - if you install Pairity on your infrastructure - the admin user password - default => 'admin'

 ## How can you help